Veterinarian T32 PhD Training Program

 The Department of Comparative Medicine serves as the “glue” that helps trainees maintain their professional identity as they immerse themselves in basic science research.
 This takes place in several ways:

-- A seminar series and departmental research day in Comparative Medicine exposes trainees to veterinary researcher role models and provides opportunities for trainees to present their research results.
+- The Department of Comparative Medicine exposes trainees to veterinary researcher role models and provides opportunities for trainees to present their research results.

 - The Department’s Residency Program in Laboratory Animal Medicine includes clinical conferences and special topic seminars, which trainees can attend.

-- Mentoring summer veterinary student researchers who are supported by another training grant (http://med.stanford.edu/compmed/education/summer.html).
+- Trainees can mentor summer veterinary student researchers who are supported by another training grant (http://med.stanford.edu/compmed/education/summer.html).